Anand (2004 film): Miscellaneous

 Kammula's primary inspiration came from the Indian middle class.
 He was of the thought that this section of people were wrongly represented in films.
 He wanted to represent them appropriately and this was achieved with Anand.

 Kammula sat with Veturi for writing songs for the film.
 Kammula said that he could see thousands of expressions expressed as a couple of words in lyrics.
 Eventually, they ended up with six beautiful songs penned by Veturi.
 For Anand, Veturi took a month to come up with the lyrics as against his usual penchant of coming up with lyrics spontaneously.

-Being a Bengali, there was a need for someone to dub Kamalinee Mukherjee's voice for the film.
-This was provided by a well-known singer and television host, Sunitha.
-The voice of Sunitha blended so well with the screen presence of Kamalinee that she went on to win an award for it.
+Being a Bengali, Kamalinee Mukherjee's voice was dubbed over for the film, this was provided by singer and television host, Sunitha.
+She later won a Nandi Award for Best Female Dubbing Artist.

 With most of the cast not well-versed in speaking Telugu, Kammula faced challenges in their dialogue delivery.
 It just happened that most of the cast couldn't speak Telugu.
 The crew had to face a slight loss of the performance owing to this fact.
 To overcome this handicap, the dialogues were altered slightly to improve the actors' diction.